 Directions to Share with Candidate

 "I'll be asking you some initial questions about your background and experience to determine fit for our Growth Marketing Manager role.
-Please provide concise but thorough answers.
+Please provide concise but thorough answers, focusing on specific examples and results where possible.
 Do you have any questions before we begin?"

 Interview Questions